 The Park is the only one in East Africa where you can experience a true lowland Tropical Forest Jungle.
-It is the park where you find some of the richest and most diverse flora and fauna in Africa, with 441 species of birds and 53 kinds of mammals, including chimpanzees.
+It is the Park where you find some of the richest and most diverse flora and fauna in Africa, with 441 species of birds and 53 kinds of mammals, including chimpanzees.

 The Sempaya Hot Springs trail is a “must-do -hike” for visitors to the Park.
-There Four distinct cultural groups that live near the Park.
+Four distinct cultural groups live near the Park.
 The Bwamba farmers live along the base of the Rwenzori while the Bakonjo cultivate the mountain slopes.
 The Batuku cattle keepers inhabit the open plains, and the indigenous Batwa were the first people of the forest.

 When you visit Semliki National Park, you taste the Congo, even the Semliki River that forms the border with DR Congo is like a miniature version of the Congo River.
 Read more about Semliki National Park here.